 While mining has gotten safer, accidents still occur.
 Miners may get trapped in collapsed mining tunnels, poisonous gas leaks, dust explosions, and many other dangers.

 The largest non-nuclear explosion disaster occurred recently.
 In 2020, improperly stored nitrate stored exploded at the Port of Beirut.
 More than 200 people died, and 6,000 people were injured.

 The Chornobyl accident is considered the worst nuclear disaster in history.
 An explosion and fire occurred due to poorly-trained staff using unsafe practices.
 Massive amounts of radioactive material were released into the air.
 Approximately 350,000 people had to be resettled, and the entire area contained.

 8. Grid Failure

 When the grid fails, people can be left without power for heating, cooling, or life-saving medical devices.
 Road accidents are also more likely on dark streets without working traffic signals.
-The 2021 Texas grid outage is one of the largest and most notorious grid failures in recent times.
+The 2021 Texas grid outage is one of the recent largest and most notorious grid failures.